Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Control of forced convection in 2-D open cavity

 \subsubsection{Fixed domain decomposition strategy}

-We consider first the so-called fixed domain decomposition strategy $S_1$ in which the top cavity wall is split into $n_j$ equal subdomains, and each injector is forced to sit in a different subdomain.
-The edge values for the position $x_{k}$ of the $k$-th injector read \bal x_{k}^-=-x_m+(k-1)\frac{2x_m +e_i}{n_j}\,,\qquad \qquad x_{k}^+=x_{k}^-+\frac{2x_m-(n_j-1)e_i}{n_j}\,. \eal It can be checked that $x_{k}^-=x_{k-1}^++e_i$, so it is possible to end up with two side-by-side injectors, which is numerically equivalent to having $n_j-1$ injectors, $n_j-2$ of width $e_i$ plus one of width $2e_i$.
+We consider first the so-called fixed domain decomposition strategy $S_1$ in which the top cavity wall is split into $n_j$ equal subdomains, and each injector is forced to sit in a different subdomain {(a somehow heavily constrained optimization problem if $n_j$ is not to small, relevant for cases where the design is rigid and the practitioner has limited freedom to act).} The edge values for the position $x_{k}$ of the $k$-th injector read \bal x_{k}^-=-x_m+(k-1)\frac{2x_m +e_i}{n_j}\,,\qquad \qquad x_{k}^+=x_{k}^-+\frac{2x_m-(n_j-1)e_i}{n_j}\,. \eal It can be checked that $x_{k}^-=x_{k-1}^++e_i$, so, it is possible to end up with two side-by-side injectors, which is numerically equivalent to having $n_j-1$ injectors, $n_j-2$ of width $e_i$ plus one of width $2e_i$.
 For this case, 60 episodes have been run, each of which performs 1500 iterations with time step $\Delta t = 0.1$ to march the same initial condition (consisting of zero velocity and uniform temperature, except in the solid domain) to steady state, using the level set, velocity and temperature as multiple-component criterion to adapt the mesh (initially pre-adapted using the sole level set) every $5$ time steps under the constraint of a fixed number of elements $n_{el} = 15000$.
 This represents 480 simulations, each of which is performed on 8 cores and lasts 10mn, hence 80h of total CPU cost.

 It is out of the scope of this work to analyze in details the many flow patterns that develop when the blown fluid travels through the cavity.
-Suffice it to say that the outcome depends dramatically on the injectors arrangement, and features complex rebound phenomena (either fluid/solid, when a jet impinges on the cavity walls or on the workpiece itself, or fluid/fluid, when a deflected jet meets the crossflow of another jet), leading to the formation of multiple recirculations varying in number, position and size.
-Several such cases are illustrated in figure~\ref{fig:images/forced2d_S1_vtu} via iso-contours of the steady-state temperature distributions, together with the corresponding adapted meshes colored by the magnitude of velocity to illustrate the ability of the numerical framework to capture accurately all boundary layers and shear regions via extremely stretched elements.
+Suffice it to say that the outcome depends dramatically on the injectors arrangement, and features complex rebound phenomena (either fluid/solid, when a jet impinges on the cavity walls or on the workpiece itself, or fluid/fluid, when a deflected jet meets the crossflow of another jet), leading to the formation of multiple recirculation varying in number, position and size.
+Several such cases are illustrated in figure~\ref{fig:forced2d_S1_vtu} via iso-contours of the steady-state temperature distributions, together with the corresponding adapted meshes colored by the magnitude of velocity to illustrate the ability of the numerical framework to capture accurately all boundary layers and shear regions via extremely stretched elements.